 Actual TV shows of the 70's are: Soul Train, The Jefferson's, All in the Family, Taxi, The Six Million Dollar Man, Saturday Night Live, ABC After School Specials, Spider Man, Wonder Woman, Bionic Man, The Incredible Hulk, Sanford and Son, Little House on the Prairie, The Facts of Life, Three's Company, The Brady Bunch, Different Strokes, The Price Is Right, Felix The Cat, Mighty Mouse, Fat Albert, Charlie's Angels (featuring Farrah Fawcett, and of course many others.

 Also the movies were fun to watch, because some movies would have 70's music as a movie soundtrack.
 The 1970s movies were:

 - The Black Hole

 There were many other 1970s movies as well.
 All the memories of the 1970s are still being thought of today; with 70's party themes, clothes, cars, and classic songs of the 70's.

 Many people grew up as children in the 1970s, and still remember many memorable things of the 70s.
 A few things you many remember of the seventies are: beaded curtains, lava lamps, bean bag chairs, and roller skates.

 Writing this article was fun; I hope my readers enjoyed it as well.
-Leave your comments and votes, thanks for reading.
-Peace
+Leave your comments, thanks for reading.

 Watch video - Motown's Music of The 1970s